Sumit21adm/M1_ProjectGoal_Phone_Book_Application_Using_C_Programming/1_Requirements/README.md

-Description
+# **Description**
 	Development of Phone Book Application Using C Programming

-Requirements:
+# **Requirements:**
--> VS CODE
+	- VS CODE
--> LINUX/ WINDOWS OS SYSTEM
+	- LINUX/ WINDOWS OS SYSTEM
+	- Github Knowledge

-High Level Requirements
+# High Level Requirements
+	-
+	-
+	-

-Low Level Requirements
+# Low Level Requirements
+	-
+	-
+	-

-Features of my project
+# Features of my project
--> Create a new contact.
+	- Create a new contact.
--> Read Created Contacts.
+	- Read Created Contact.
+	- Search Contacts by Name.
--> Delete Contacts By their Name.
+	- Delete Contacts By their Name.

-How each feature is implemented
+# How each feature is implemented

-Linkage of High level to Low level
+# Linkage of High level to Low level

-SWOT
+# SWOT
 4W's & 1H